So I finally put myself on a salary.

 I’m back to the world where I get direct deposit every 2 weeks, and check stubs, and all that employed-person stuff.

-It’s a little strange after 6+ years of self-employed status — when I just went to sign on my car, I slipped and said I was self-employed but had to do a 180 and tell them I was an employee (of my company, but they don’t need to know that)…which is part of the reason I did all this in the first place.
+It’s a little strange after 6+ years of self-employed status — when I just went to sign on a car, I slipped and said I was self-employed but had to do a 180 and tell them I was an employee (of my company, but they don’t need to know that)…which is part of the reason I did all this in the first place.

 The world is built for employed people.
 It’s ridiculous, but financial institutions, landlords, pretty much everybody asks fewer questions if you wave a pay stub, any pay stub, in front of their face.
-I’m looking at buying a home as an indie pro, and while that’s apparently gotten quite a bit easier in the U.S. in recent years, the world still favors people who are signed off on by a company…so I’ll be that (the tax situation looks like it’ll work out better anyway).
+I’m looking at buying a home as an indie pro, and while that’s apparently gotten quite a bit easier in the U.S. in recent years, the world still favors people who are signed off on by a company…so I’ll be that (the tax situation looks like it’ll work out better anyway…update, it DEFINITELY did).

 It was an EXPERIENCE during a pandemic (my first accountant straight up vanished on me) but I want to talk to you about how I walked through it all.